Planning Your Visit

 Yes, just outside the pool there is a picnic grove with a number of tables available, first come, first served (you can reserve in advance).
 There is a table-use fee (provisional membership rates apply); this fee includes swimming for the day and use of the restroom facilities.

-No open fires are allowed, but you can use the stationary grills in the picinic area (first come, first served).
-No chemical starter or treated (self-starting) briquettes are allowed!
+No open fires are allowed, but you can use the stationary grills in the picnic area (first come, first served) or bring a table-top propane grill.
+No chemical starter or treated (self-starting) briquettes are allowed in the stationary grills!

 We have a carry-in / carry-out policy: you must take all garbage and recycling home with you.
 Visitors must familiarize themselves with the General Rules and Regulations that govern the swimming pool and sitting area, as well as Grounds Rules for our Picnic Grove and the rest of the Pool property.
 Please read these before you visit.